-Net gain on financial assets at fair value through profit or loss Net loss on profit participating note at fair value through profit or loss
+Net (loss) on financial assets at fair value through profit or loss Net gain on profit participating note at fair value through profit or loss

-The net gain on financial assets at fair value through profit or loss consists only of the fair value movement.
-The gain recognised during the financial period is a reflection of the market condition of the underlying real estate assets invested indirectly by the Company.
+The net (loss) on financial assets at fair value through profit or loss consists only of the fair value movement.
+The (loss) recognised during the financial year is a reflection of the market condition of the underlying real estate assets invested indirectly by the Company.

-As a result of the net gain on the fair value movement on the financial assets, the company recognised a net loss on the PPN at fair value through profit or loss in accordance with the calculation as outlined in Note 12.
+As a result of the net (loss) on the fair value movement on the financial assets, the company recognised a net gain on the PPN at fair value through profit or loss in accordance with the calculation as outlined in Note 12.